Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Algorithm

 Tuning $\eta$ will also change the number of brackets and consequently the number of different tradeoffs that \ouralg tries.
-Usually, the possible range of brackets is fairly constrained since the number of brackets is logarithmic in $\Rmax$; specifically, there are $(\lfloor\log_\eta(\Rmax)\rfloor+1)=s_{\max}+1$ brackets.
+Usually, the possible range of brackets is fairly constrained, since the number of brackets is logarithmic in $\Rmax$; namely, there are $(\lfloor\log_\eta(\Rmax)\rfloor+1)=s_{\max}+1$ brackets.
+For our experiments in Section~\ref{sec:experiments}, we chose $\eta$ to provide 5 brackets for the specified $R$; for most problems, 5 is a reasonable number of $n$ versus $B/n$ tradeoffs to explore.
 However, for large $\Rmax$, using $\eta=3$ or 4 can give more brackets than desired.
 The number of brackets can be controlled in a few ways.
 First, as mentioned in the previous section, if $\Rmax$ is too large and overhead is an issue, then one may want to control the overhead by limiting the maximum number of configurations to $n_{\max}$, thereby also limiting $s_{\max}$.
-If overhead is not a concern and aggressive exploration is desired, one can (1) increase $\eta$ to reduce the number of brackets while maintaining $\Rmax$ as the maximum number of configurations in the most exploratory bracket or (2) still use $\eta=3$ or 4 but only try brackets that do a baseline level of exploration, i.e. set $n_{\min}$ and only try brackets from $s_{\max}$ to $s=\lfloor\log_\eta(n_{\min})\rfloor$.
-For computational intensive problems that have long training times and high-dimensional search spaces, we recommend the latter.
-Intuitively, if the number of configurations that can be trained to completion (i.e. trained using $\Rmax$ resources) in a reasonable amount of time is on the order of the dimension of the search space and not exponential in the dimension, then it will be impossible to find a good configuration without using an aggressive exploratory tradeoff between $n$ and $B/n$.
+If overhead is not a concern and aggressive exploration is desired, one can (1) increase $\eta$ to reduce the number of brackets while maintaining $\Rmax$ as the maximum number of configurations in the most exploratory bracket, or (2) still use $\eta=3$ or 4 but only try brackets that do a baseline level of exploration, i.e., set $n_{\min}$ and only try brackets from $s_{\max}$ to $s=\lfloor\log_\eta(n_{\min})\rfloor$.
+For computationally intensive problems that have long training times and high-dimensional search spaces, we recommend the latter.
+Intuitively, if the number of configurations that can be trained to completion (i.e., trained using $\Rmax$ resources) in a reasonable amount of time is on the order of the dimension of the search space and not exponential in the dimension, then it will be impossible to find a good configuration without using an aggressive exploratory tradeoff between $n$ and $B/n$.

-\subsection{Overview of theoretical results}
+\subsection{Overview of Theoretical Results}